JoshuaJakowlew/vk-findme/Readme.md

 This script allows you to find your (or maybe not) faces in Vkontakte social network.

-## What this script do
+## What does this script do

 1. Trains face recognition model based on your images
-2. Dumps all images from your frind's pages
+2. Dumps all images from your friend's pages
 3. Looks for similar faces

 ## How to